 Alternatively, contact: Susan Yasuda, wildlife biologist, at 530-647-5317.

-The Strawberry Lodge offers hot showers, a bar, and a restaurant.
-Across the street from the Lodge is the high-priced convenience store type Strawberry Market, in case you forgot some essential.
+offers hot showers, a bar, and a restaurant.
+Across the street from the Lodge is the high-priced convenience type store Strawberry Station, in case you forgot some essential.
+The store has a new owner (as of 2013ish) and a comment from Samantha

 Good (free) camping is also available in the Phantom Spires area.